grammyjs/website/site/docs/plugins/chat-members.md

 # Chat Members Plugin (`chat-members`)

-Automatically store information about users on a chat and retrieve it easilly
+Automatically store information about users on a chat and retrieve it easily.

 ## Introduction